 We see an “us” versus “them” mentality in all of these situations.
-In these cases, two groups are pitted against each other.
+In these cases, there are two groups that are pitted against each other.
 This inevitably leads to mass atrocities on a particular group.
 But what leads to this?
-If you study genocide, key things happen before mass killings.
+If you study genocide, key things like dehumanization happen before mass killings.
 Genocide or large-scale human rights violations do not just happen.
 There are several precursors to mass violence.

 - Step One– A group feels disenfranchised.
-A group perceives that their lives- economically or otherwise- are not as good as possible.
+A group perceives that their lives- economically or otherwise is not as good as it could be.

 - Step Two- Scapegoating.
-A leader garners support by scapegoating or blaming a particular group as the cause for their problems.
-At the time of the Cambodian Genocide, many were poor in the country’s rural regions.
-Pol Pot led them to believe that the educated elite (who were wealthier) was the cause for this.
+A leader garners support by scapegoating or blaming a particular group as the cause for that challenge.
+At the time of the Cambodian Genocide many were poor in the rural regions of the country.
+Pol Pot led them to believe that the educated elite (who were wealthier) were the cause for this.

-- Step Three- Dehumanizing– A leader will use dehumanizing rhetoric to make his followers believe that a particular group is less than human.
-In the Rohingya genocide, hate speech flooded social media channels.
-Burmese military called the Rohingya “dogs” and “maggots.”
-Similarly, during the Holocaust Nazis referred to the Jews as “rats.”
+- Step Three- Dehumanizing– A leader will then use dehumanizing rhetoric to make his followers believe that a particular group is less than human.
+In the Rohingya genocide, hate speech flooded social media channels and garnered support for violence against the minority group.
+Burmese militiary called the Rohingya “dogs” and “maggots”.
+Nazis referred to the Jews as “rats”

-- Step Four- Violence– Once a group is seen as less than human, violence against them becomes acceptable and necessary to solve the problem.
+- Step Four- Violence– Once a group is seen as less than human, violence against them becomes acceptable and necessary in the minds of the opposing group to solve their problem.

-At Saving Moses, we work in some complex spaces.
-I am always disheartened by comments we see on social media that are so dehumanizing to the babies we serve.
+At Saving Moses, we work in some difficult spaces.
+On social media, it is so disheartening to see the comments that are so dehumanizing to the babies we serve.
 I won’t say what these comments are here- you can use your imagination.
 The caution for everyone is this- when you dehumanize someone else- you lose a piece of your humanity.

 We are keenly aware of these dynamics.
 We want to bring empathy and humanity to everyone we serve.
 This is why we are careful in the words that we use.
 We say “sex worker” instead of “prostitute.”
 Despite the profession, we want to bring humanity to these women that we serve.
 We say “developing country” instead of “third world country” because we want people to see the value in these countries and not think of them in derogatory terms.
 We are careful not to position ourselves as the saviors in our work but highlight the excellent ground teams who are genuinely doing the work.
-Humanity- has and always will be central to our work.
+Humanity- has and always will be central to the work that we do.